elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 > * Finally, since the core team are taking the responsibility of maintaining property testing as part of Elixir for potentially the rest of our lives, we want to have full understanding of every single line of code.
 This is non-negotiable as it guarantees we can continue to consistently improve the code as we move forward.
 >
 > We understand rolling our own implementation has its downsides, especially since it lacks maturity compared to alternatives, but we balance it by actively seeking input from knowledgeable folks and by listening to the feedback that comes from the community, which we are very thankful for.

+## Roadmap

+stream_data and the functionalities it includes are scheduled to be included in one of the next two Elixir releases, likely 1.6 but possibly 1.7.
+The plan is to rename the `StreamData` module to `Stream.Data` and the `ExUnitProperties` module to `ExUnit.Properties`, so that the separation between data generation and property-based testing can be even more defined.
+Right now, all development is happening in the [stream_data][] repository, where we are discussing features and giving users a chance to try out the functionalities early on.
+We'd love for anyone to get involved in trying stream_data and we'd love feedback!

 [stream_data]: https://github.com/whatyouhide/stream_data
 [test.check]: https://github.com/clojure/test.check